Adult Basic Education

 High School Equivalency Diploma

 If you dropped out of high school or are considering dropping out, there are other ways to earn credentials that are considered equal to a high school diploma.
 A High School Equivalency Diploma (HSE) is one option that you might consider as an alternative to a GED or traditional high school diploma.
 The HSE is a good option for students who haven’t had the chance to earn a traditional high school diploma.
-It’s accepted by most employers and colleges as a substitute for a high school diploma, so it will give you more opportunities in your career and education.
+Most employers and colleges accept it as a substitute for a high school diploma, which can provide you with more opportunities in your career and education.